cometbft/cometbft/spec/mempool/mempool.md

 ## Overview

 The mempool acts as an entry point to consensus.
-It permits to disseminate transactions from one node to another, for their eventual inclusion in the blockchain.
+It permits to disseminate transactions from one node to another, for their eventual inclusion into a block.
 To this end, the mempool maintains a replicated set, or _pool_, of transactions.
 Transactions in the mempool are consumed by consensus to create the next proposed block.
-The mempool is refreshed once a new block in the blockchain  is decided.
+Once a new block in the blockchain is decided, the mempool is refreshed.
+We shall detail how shortly.

-A transaction can be received from a local client, or a remote disseminating process.
+A transaction can be received from a local client (through the ABCI interface), or a remote disseminating process.
 Each transaction is subject to a test by the client application.
 This test verifies that the transaction is _valid_.
 Such a test provides some form of protection against byzantine agents, whether they be clients or other system nodes.